by C. Roy Hunter

 Have you ever tried to help a client manage weight or quit smoking, only to find the subconscious resisting hypnotic suggestions for change?

-Hypnosis helps millions of people to achieve goals; yet, in spite of the best efforts of both client and therapist, unresolved inner conflicts often inhibit successful results.
-When other techniques fail, parts therapy often provides the key to success!
+Hypnosis helps millions of people to achieve goals; yet, in spite of the best efforts of both client and hypnotist, unresolved inner conflicts often inhibit successful results.
+When other techniques fail, parts work often provides the key to success!

-Parts therapy is based on the concept that our personality is composed of a number of various parts.
+Parts work is based on the concept that our personality is composed of a number of various parts.
 Our personality parts are aspects of the subconscious, each with their respective jobs or functions of the inner mind.
 In other words, we wear many hats as we walk through the path of life.
-My new parts therapy book Hypnosis for Inner Conflict Resolution explores parts therapy in depth.
-For now, let's briefly overview some important information.
+My new parts work book Hypnosis for Inner Conflict Resolution explores parts work in depth.
+For now, let’s briefly overview some important information.

 The Hats We Wear

 We are often aware of the various hats we wear from day to day.
 I wear my professional hat at work; but my inner child can’t wait to come out and play when the workday ends.

 Let’s take this one step further.
 People wishing to overcome an undesired habit often seek professional help because a part of the mind blocks success.
 For example, a smoker might make New Years resolution to quit, only to find that resolution literally going up in smoke.

 The dieter who avoids junk food at a social goes out of control later at home, even after investing hundreds (or thousands) of dollars for a professional weight control program.
 It’s as if another part of the personality takes over.
 These inner conflicts are common, and they occur when we have two different parts of the subconscious pulling us in opposite directions.